psaikido/hugle.uk/content/prose/thesium/addendum.md

 found on [DeviantArt](https://www.deviantart.com/capn-damo).

 Special thanks to the [Pillow Writers](https://pillowwriters.wordpress.com/) group for help and support in the forming of this work.
-Emma and Stoo in particular have been heroic!
+Emma, Stoo and Dawn in particular have been heroic!

-The 'Abystery' is a version of Chenrezig.
+The 'Abystery' is a version of Avalokitsvara / Chenrezig.

 ![Chenrezig](/images/mantrasphere/chenrezig.jpg)
 {.img-half}